uvic-seng321/course/project/assignment6.md

 * All submissions must be in PDF format.
 All submissions must use the letter page size, the title should be typeset in a 24pt font and the body of the paper should be typeset in a 10-12pt font.
-* Use of ChapGPT, Grammarly, etc. must be clearly labeled and cited, and restricted to grammar and structure only.
-You can do this by adding an appendix which explains how it was used.
+* **Use of ChapGPT, Grammarly, etc. must be clearly labeled and cited, and restricted to grammar and structure only.
+You can do this by adding an appendix which explains how it was used.**
 * The report must be submitted before 11:59PM on the required date.
 It should have a title.
 In the author block, include your name, the course number and name, and the date.
 A single pdf file should be submitted and should be named “A6_\<uvicid\>.pdf”.
 All submissions should be done via the Brightspace assignment.

 # Marking Criteria
-* A full rubric will be available on Brightspace.
+* ~~A full rubric will be available on Brightspace.~~ The rubric on Brightspace is holistic and based on the [ATWP rubric](https://www.uvic.ca/humanities/atwp/current-students/grading/index.php).
+I.e., you will be getting a letter grade mapped to a percentage.
+An A would receive 85%.
+* The criteria can be found on that page as well; for example, **A level grades** for a paper will achieve the following:
+  * Overall, the writing is clear, insightful, focused, well developed and organized, and enriched by well-chosen details and examples.
+It holds the reader's attention and moves the reader forward effortlessly.
+The writer demonstrates independent and original thinking.
+  * Ideas flow logically and fluently; the thesis is clear, original, manageable, and apt; the analysis is compelling and sound.
+Each point is supported by at least one piece of reliable and accurate evidence.
+Quoted material is well integrated and correctly documented in the required style.
+  * The language is precise, interesting, powerful, and engaging; sentences are well constructed, varied in length and structure, and joined by strong transitions.
+  * The writer demonstrates a thorough grasp of standard English conventions (spelling, punctuation, grammar, usage, paragraphing, mechanics); there are no errors or only minor, mechanical errors.
+  * The writing has many obvious strengths and no obvious need for revision.

+* In particular, pay attention to the following:
   * The report is clear, concise, well formatted, and professional
   * All required information provided in sufficient detail
   * Demonstrates critical reflection **supported by evidence** from assignments 2, 4 and 5
+  * Shows the marker that the student was engaged and understood how the material in the course (e.g., requirements analysis) was reflected in the project (or not!)

 # Late Submissions
 No late submissions.